ImagingDataCommons/libdicomicc/BUILDING.md

-# Building libicc-js
+# Building libdicomicc-js

-libicc-js utilizes CMake and EMSCRIPTEN for building.
+libdicomicc-js utilizes CMake and EMSCRIPTEN for building.
 The dependencies used for this build are as follows:

 * CMake 3.16 or better